 Segmentectomy or wedge resection is generally an option only for very small stage I cancers and for patients with other health problems that make removing the entire lobe dangerous.
 Still, most surgeons believe it is better to do a lobectomy if the patient can tolerate it, as it offers the best chance for cure.

 For people with stage I NSCLC that has a higher risk of coming back (based on size, location, or other factors), adjuvant chemotherapy (and possibly immunotherapy) after surgery may lower the risk that cancer will return.
 But doctors aren’t always sure how to determine which people are likely to be helped by adjuvant treatment.
-New lab tests that look at the patterns of certain genes in the cancer cells may help with this.
+New lab tests that look at certain genes in the cancer cells may help with this.

 After surgery, the removed tissue is checked to see if there are cancer cells at the edges of the surgery specimen (called positive margins).
 This could mean that some cancer has been left behind, so a second surgery might be done to try to ensure that all the cancer has been removed.
 (This might be followed by chemotherapy as well.)
 Another option might be to use radiation therapy after surgery.

 If you have serious health problems that prevent you from having surgery, you may get stereotactic body radiation therapy (SBRT) or another type of radiation therapy as your main treatment.
 Ablation may be another option if the tumor is small and you are not able to undergo surgery.

 People who have stage II NSCLC and are healthy enough for surgery usually have the cancer removed by lobectomy or sleeve resection.
 Sometimes removing the whole lung (pneumonectomy) is needed.